Identifying and purchasing the exact snare drum model Stewart Copeland refers to as "The Snare"--the backbeat behind most of The Police's hit records.

 There are two options for drummers wanting to closely replicate Stewart's sound:

-- Purchase Tama's Stewart Copeland Signature Snare (SC145)--about $500US new, or $300-$400US used.
+1. Purchase Tama's Stewart Copeland Signature Snare (SC145)--about US$600 new, or US$350-$450 used.

 In early 2011, I picked up a Tama SC145 on eBay for $240.
 It was my primary snare for a while, but the throw was not properly aligned with the snare bed and it was a beast to dial in.
 I eventually parted with it.

-After reading again about "The Snare," I checked to see if I could pick up a Pearl B4514/4214 at a reasonable price.
+After reading again about "The Snare," I checked to see if I could pick up a used Pearl B4514/4214 at a reasonable price.
 Udrum offered one on Reverb at the beginning of January, also for $240, and I decided to purchase it.

 The drum arrived in good condition, exactly as advertised, with some light scratches on the shell, minor pitting on the tension lugs and throw, and some rust on the hoops and tension rods.
 The seller noted that the internal tone control was missing--not an issue since I remove them from drums I play, anyway.
-I had already decided I was going to upgrade the the batter hoop, but I opted for a 3.0mm triple-flange model from Drum Factory Direct instead of diecast.
+I had already decided I was going to upgrade the the batter hoop, but I opted for a 3.0mm triple-flange from Drum Factory Direct instead of a diecast.
 I've found that 3.0mm triple-flange hoops provide ease-of-tuning and rimshot advantages similar to diecast hoops, and diecast hoops are crazy expensive at the moment.

-Vintage Pearl B4514/4214 with batter hoop and gasket upgrades--note that butt plate matches "The Snare" |
+Vintage Pearl B4514/4214 with batter hoop and gasket upgrades--note that butt plate matches "The Snare"

 As always, I disassembled and cleaned all of the components of this drum.
 WD-40 helped remove rust and corrosion from the brass lug receivers and tension rod springs.
 I used Turtle Wax Chrome Polish and Rust Remover to improve the appearance of the shell, tension lugs, and snare side hoop.

-B4512/4214 includes Pearl's S-015 "Professional" Gladstone-style throw-- note extra holes from missing internal tone control |
+B4512/4214 includes Pearl's S-015 "Professional" Gladstone-style throw-- note extra holes at left from missing internal tone control

-Puresound Blaster snare wires are always a solid upgrade |
+Puresound Blaster snare wires are always a solid upgrade

 As you can see from the pics, the cleaned, re-assembled, and upgraded drum looks great.
 More importantly, it sounds great--the voice of the heavy brass shell is loud and musical.
 While the drum has a decent tuning range, it really sings at a higher tuning.
 And the rimshots on this drum have me looking forward to getting to The Police in my playlist the next time I'm behind my kit!